 Even though a large nesting box is ideal, you don’t want to make things too big.
 An extra large box will allow more than one bird inside, which can lead to broken eggs.

-Similarly, having three boxes in a coop holding about one hundred chickens will deny your hens space to lay eggs.
-You will likely find several broken eggs all over the coop and in the nesting boxes.
-While building every chicken laying space is not necessary, you want to ensure that each chicken gets enough space for laying eggs.
+If you deny your hens space to lay eggs.
+You will likely find several broken eggs all over the coop and in the nesting boxes and promote egg eating by the flock.
+While building a separate nest for each individual chicken is not necessary, you want to ensure that each chicken gets enough space to lay eggs.

 A prudent chicken keeper will always ensure that the coop size and the number of egg-laying chickens are proportionate to the nesting boxes.
 (Not too many to fill up space or go unused and not too few to deny some hens space to lay eggs.)